meng-hui/meng-hui.github.io/content/docs/ideas.md

 # bookSearchExclude: false
 ---

-Good ideas are hard to come by.
-And when you come across a good idea, you wonder why you never thought in that way before.
+Useful ideas that have stood the test of time do not come by often.
+An idea is useful when it models reality as it is and provides ways to deal with how things are.
 Below in no particular order are ideas which changed how I thought about something.
 Where applicable, I will include the book I got the idea from and a brief description of why you might want to read it.

 #### Programming
 Harold Abelson, Gerald Jay Sussman, Julie Sussman. *Structure and Interpretation of Computer Programs.*